237-A North Fayetteville Street

-The Providers who will help you and be with you every step of the way through this process, Dr. Stephen Campbell and Dr. Keung Lee, have fourteen years of combined experience in treating patients with Opioid Addiction, as they are both DATA 2000 approved physicians who meet the qualifications to treat Opioid Dependency.
+The provider, Dr. Stephen Campbell, who will help you and be with you every step of the way through this process has extensive experience in treating patients with Opioid Addiction, as he is a DATA 2000 approved physician who meets the qualifications to treat Opioid Dependency.
 And Dr. Campbell also specializes in treating women who are pregnant.

 To assist you financially through this process, we accept commercial insurance, Medicaid and Medicare.
 And you do not need a referral from your physician to be seen by us (unless your insurance requires it).

 We treat Opioid Addiction using medications that are a combination of buprenorphine and naloxone, which are used to treat adults addicted to narcotic painkillers and drugs such as heroin.
 They reduce the intense cravings and painful symptoms that accompany withdrawal.